Timeline extended for launch of Wilson Library facilities work.

 Preferred Citation

-[Identification of item], in the Robert G. Bratcher Papers #5552, Southern Historical Collection, The Wilson Library, University of North Carolina at Chapel Hill.
+[Identification of item], in the Robert G. Bratcher Papers #5552, Southern Historical Collection, Wilson Special Collections Library, University of North Carolina at Chapel Hill.

 Sensitive Materials Statement